stuart-richmond61/Arduino-WeMosD1-ModBus-TCP-Device-Server/README.md

 <meta name="msvalidate.01" content="27B8E10DF0793CCBA52613904B7F864A" />

-# Arduino-WeMosD1-ModBus-TCP-Device-Server
+# Arduino-WeMosD1-MQTT-ModBus-TCP-Device-Server

 Provides ModBus/TCP server on port 502 (modbus) via WIFI.
+Provides MQTT client topics for available devices.
 Can be built using OTA support.

 Note: For OTA using IDE, I had to use post #43 fix from https://forum.arduino.cc/index.php?topic=575560.30  Update Arduino to use jmdns-3.5.5.jar vs. jmdns-3.5.3